Thursday, February 12, 2009

 (b) Lost.

-• Question 5 - You leave Zone B and enter Zone A, Still going at 10 steps.
+(c) At the 3 o'clock position on the diagram above. - Question 5 - You leave Zone B and enter Zone A, Still going at 10 steps.
 Starting at the time you enter Zone A, how many ticks later should you slam on the brakes to stop at your original starting point.

 (a) 645 ticks.